spotlightpa/poor-richard/content/news/2021-02-05-SPLRURALVAX08.md

 +++
 arc-id = "YVNHK6ITVVA3TMUHPA4OUZ6LHE"
-internal-id = "SPLRURALVAX08"
-internal-budget = ""
-image = "2021/02/01g1s61bpda6fnfz.jpeg"
+authors = ["Jamie Martines"]
-image-description = "Rural counties like Sullivan are banding together to ensure older residents who lack transportation, access to providers, and internet connections can get the coronavirus vaccine." image-caption = "" image-credit = "FRED ADAMS / For Spotlight PA" image-size = "" published = 2021-02-05T10:00:00Z slug = "pennsylvania-coronavirus-rural-older-people-phase-1a-vaccinations-cvs-riteaid" authors = ["Jamie Martines"] byline = "Jamie Martines of Spotlight PA" title = "In race for COVID-19 vaccinations, older residents in rural Pa. face tough obstacles" subtitle = "" description = "Despite being among the most at risk, some lack transportation, access to chain pharmacies, and internet connections to get vaccine appointments." blurb = "Despite being among the most at risk, some lack transportation, access to chain pharmacies, and internet connections to get vaccine appointments." kicker = "Coronavirus" topics = ["Coronavirus"] series = [] linktitle = "" suppress-featured = false weight = 0 url = "" aliases = [] modal-exclude = false no-index = false language-code = "" layout = "" extended-kicker = ""
+blurb = "Despite being among the most at risk, some lack transportation, access to chain pharmacies, and internet connections to get vaccine appointments." byline = "Jamie Martines of Spotlight PA" description = "Despite being among the most at risk, some lack transportation, access to chain pharmacies, and internet connections to get vaccine appointments." feed-exclude = false image = "2021/02/01g1s61bpda6fnfz.jpeg" image-credit = "FRED ADAMS / For Spotlight PA" image-description = "Rural counties like Sullivan are banding together to ensure older residents who lack transportation, access to providers, and internet connections can get the coronavirus vaccine." internal-id = "SPLRURALVAX08" kicker = "Coronavirus" modal-exclude = false no-index = false pinned = false published = 2021-02-05T05:00:00-05:00 slug = "pennsylvania-coronavirus-rural-older-people-phase-1a-vaccinations-cvs-riteaid" suppress-date = false suppress-featured = false title = "In race for COVID-19 vaccinations, older residents in rural Pa. face tough obstacles" topics = ["Coronavirus"]
 +++

 <a href="https://www.spotlightpa.org/"><i><b>Spotlight PA</b></i></a><i> is an independent, non-partisan newsroom powered by The Philadelphia Inquirer in partnership with PennLive/The Patriot-News, TribLIVE/Pittsburgh Tribune-Review, and WITF Public Media. </i><a href="https://www.spotlightpa.org/newsletters"><i>Sign up for our free newsletters</i></a><i>.</i>